Information on maternity care while you are pregnant and following the birth of your baby during the COVID-19 pandemic.

 - Your midwife will talk with you about options in case you give birth before being cleared of COVID-19.
 This will include local options for labour and birth, and your immediate postnatal care.

 If you develop symptoms of COVID-19, call Healthline on 0800 358 5453 and follow their advice while waiting for your test result.
 Healthline should be your first line of contact, then also let your midwife (or GP/obstetrician LMC) know if you become unwell.

 It is important to take care of yourself and that means taking care of your mental health as well as your physical health.
 See COVID-19: Mental health and wellbeing resources and COVID-19 support for whanau, wahine hapu and new māmā at Depression.org.nz.

-Primary, secondary and tertiary maternity facilities will remain open to provide essential services during the COVID-19 pandemic.
+Primary, secondary and tertiary maternity facilities will remain open to provide services during the COVID-19 pandemic.

-If you are due to give birth over the next few weeks, check with your midwife about the service level available at your local maternity facility.
+If you are due to give birth, check with your midwife about the service level available and the visiting policy at your local maternity facility.

 At Alert Level 1 your access to maternity care during your postnatal period should not be affected.
 Your midwife (or Lead Maternity Carer) will return to providing in person visits for all routine care, unless you are unwell with a higher risk of having been exposed to COVID-19 (contact with recent overseas travellers), a confirmed case of COVID-19 or are a close contact.
 If these apply to you then: